What we’re doing

 Why we’re developing this ACOP

-Construction is high-risk
+Construction is high risk

-Residential construction has:
+Residential construction has a high:

-- the highest volume of activity in the wider construction industry
+• volume of activity in the wider construction industry

-- the highest rate of injuries, including body stressing, slips, trips and falls, falls from height, and incidents involving tools.
+• rate of injuries, including body stressing, slips, trips and falls, falls from height, and incidents involving tools.

 Most of the residential sector is made up of small-to-medium operators, who typically:

-- don’t have in-house health and safety specialists
+• don’t have in-house health and safety specialists

-- sometimes assume another party is responsible for managing risks
+• sometimes assume another party is responsible for managing risks

 Younger workers and migrant workers, who are common in the sector, are especially vulnerable when expectations aren’t clear.